faroyam/godenticon/README.md

 # Godenticon

-Godenticon is a tiny package that generates identicons based on the hash of provided and it is inspired by [Pydenticon](https://github.com/azaghal/pydenticon)
+Godenticon is a tiny package that generates identicons based on the hash of provided data.
+It is inspired by [Pydenticon](https://github.com/azaghal/pydenticon)

 ## Example